 As mentioned, CG18 day 3 will be different so please, stay put and discover more about this renewed day 3:

-We’re replacing the open circle concept with something resembling the BarCamp concept.
+We’re replacing the open circle concept with something resembling the BarCamp concept (it means open, participatory events, the content of which is provided by participants).
 A concept of self-organising character, relying on the passion and the responsibility of the participants.
 For CG18 you’re able to suggest and vote on the group-discussion topics of day 3 both before and during Codegarden, making sure we have a highly relevant schedule ready filled with great topics.

 What sort of topics?